 With certain illnesses, including heart disease and Parkinson’s Disease, the placebo's power to heal is particularly strong and is close to the improvement amongst the group receiving the tested treatment.

-This is not a controversial statment.
-It is so universally accepted in science that our minds play a part in healing, that every experiment is designed to include a group that take a placebo.
+This is not a controversial statement.
+The power of a placebo is so universally accepted in science that every experiment is designed to include a group that take a placebo.